temporalio/temporal-learning/docs/tutorials/php/booking_saga/index.md

 - Booking a hotel.
 - Booking a flight.

 The customer either wants everything to be booked or nothing at all.
 There is no sense in booking a hotel without booking a plane.
 Also, imagine that each booking step in this transaction is represented via a dedicated service or microservice.

-Thus, we may consider the whole thing, all these steps as a **distributed transaction** that crosses multiple services and databases.
+All of these steps together make up a  **distributed transaction** that crosses multiple services and databases.
 To ensure a successful booking, all three microservices must complete the individual local transactions.
 If any of the steps fail, all the completed preceding transactions should be reversed accordingly.
 We cannot simply "delete" the prior transactions or "go back in time" - Particularly where money and bookings are concerned, it is important to have an immutable record of attempts and failures.
 Therefore, we should accumulate a list of compensating actions to execute when failure occurs.

 ## Prerequisites

 - [Set up a local development environment for developing Temporal applications using PHP](/getting_started/php/dev_environment/index.md)
 - Review the [Hello World in PHP tutorial](/getting_started/php/hello_world_in_php/index.md) to  understood the basics of getting a Temporal PHP SDK project up and running.

-## Review the Saga Architecture Pattern
+## Review the Saga architecture pattern

 Managing distributed transactions can be difficult to do well.
 Sagas are one of the most [tried and tested](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) design patterns for long running work: